Southern Downs Draft Planning Scheme Review - Stage 2

 • Gain a deeper understanding of the proposed changes and what they mean for the Southern Downs.

-• Ask specific questions about your property and how things might change for you.
+• Ask specific questions about their property and how things might change for them.

-• Learn how the changes may impact your neighbourhood or industry.
+• Learn how the changes may impact their neighbourhood or industry.

 • Learn how to lodge a submission for consideration in the final Scheme.

-The final draft Southern Downs Planning Scheme is then issued to the Minister for final approval.
+Council is now reviewing and considering all suggestions received before the final draft Southern Downs Planning Scheme is issued to the Minister for final approval - submitters will receive a written response by early 2026.

 For More Information - Contact Council